 Plastic is everywhere in our lives these days.
 Water bottles, microbead skin products, disposable razors, shopping bags, and red solo cups.
 It’s amazing how much of this ends up in the water systems, my dear Mississippi River and the Pacific Ocean.

 When debris like these end up in the system, they all get pulled around by the currents–typically ending up in the same place, if not in an animal’s throat or around their neck first.
 This place is the Great Pacific Garbage Patch.
 This “patch” is more than twice the size of Texas.
-It’s not surprising considering a study released in 2015 estimates that 8.8 million tons of plastic waste ended up in the ocean in the year 2010.
+It’s not surprising considering a study released in 2015 estimates that 8.8 million tons of plastic waste ended up in the ocean in the year 2010 and a more recent study in 2018 estimates the accumulation is 79,000 metric tons of plastic, consisting of 1.8 trillion individual pieces.
 I keep having this nightmare that the garbage patch is going to grow until the whole Earth is one large garbage patch!

 Before we get to that point, too many animals will die from plastic.
 In 2013 in Spain, scientists found a dead whale, whose cause of death was intestinal blockage.
 The digestive system contained 59 pieces of plastic waste totaling 37 pounds in weight.
 Sea turtles are now ingesting twice the plastic they were 25 years ago.
 In total, it is estimated that plastic ingestion kills 1 MILLION marine birds and 1 HUNDRED THOUSAND marine animals every single year!